cmichi/circular-selection/README.md

 The app supports a couple of variables which can be tweaked to adapt the interface.
 The above illustration depicts possible results.

- * *Direction* of the characters on the ring (A-Z or Z-A)
+ * *Direction* of the characters on the ring (A-Z or Z-A).
  * *Interaction technique*: How a character is selected.
 The app supports three
    techniques: a fixed ring with selection via tap, a ring which can be rotated with the selected character being the one at 12 o'clock, and a ring which has the same metaphor as a rotary phone.
- * *Button Size*: The buttons for individual characters on the ring can be either of equal size for all buttons or the button size can be different for each character, based on the size of the sublist behind it (i.e. the number of items which start with this certain character, meaning they have this character as a first character).
+ * *Button Size*: The buttons for individual characters on the ring can be either of equal size for all buttons or dynamically adapted for each individual button.
+If the button size is chosen dynamically, the size is based on the number of items behind it.
+For example, in a list of names the button "M" may be very large because the list might contain a lot of names starting with "M".

 The paper mentioned above describes the influence of all these variables on the usability of the interface in further detail.